jareddonovan/creative-coding/docs/tutorials/tut06/index.md

 ### Telling time

-Beyond counting frames and milliseconds, Processing also gives us some time based functions to get information about the current time:
+Beyond counting frames and milliseconds, p5js also gives us some time based functions to get information about the current time:

 * [`year()`][14] gives the current year.